Yawning/obfs4/README.md

 ### Dependencies

-Build time library dependencies are handled by go get automatically but are listed for clarity.
+Build time library dependencies are handled by the Go module automatically, but are listed for clarity.

+If you are on Go versions earlier than 1.11, you might need to run `go get -d ./...` to download all the dependencies.
+Note however, that modules always use the same dependency versions, while `go get -d` always downloads master.

  * Go 1.2.0 or later.
 Prior versions of Go (Eg: 1.0.2) are missing certain important parts of the runtime library like a SHA256 implementation.
  * go.crypto (https://golang.org/x/crypto)
  * go.net (https://golang.org/x/net)